Notenoughmail/notenoughmail.github.io/tfcgv/1.21.1/permissions.md

 - A global visualizer types filter: A global visualizer type filter.
 Checked last, defaults to not allowing visualization if unset

 A similar permission system also exists for the ancillary visualizer features for

 - Drawing the spawn region
 - Being able to export any generated preview images
-    - Being able to see coordinates in the preview screen These also have a three layer permission system
+- Being able to see coordinates in the preview screen

+These also have a three layer permission system

 - A global deny list: Any ancillary features in this category will not, under any circumstance, be available to use/view
 - A per-player filter: Allows for feature overrides to be implemented on a per-player basis.
 Takes complete precedence over the global filter if present for a player
 - A global filter: A global filter for ancillary features.
 Checked last, defaults to disallow for all ancillary features

+By default, all permissions are set to deny access (even in single player worlds)

 ## Configuration